 AJC Passport is a weekly podcast analyzing global affairs through a Jewish lens.
-Recorded each week in AJC’s Lerner Studio, Passport examines political events, the people driving them, and what it all means for the Jewish community.
+Recorded each week in AJC’s Lerner Studio, AJC Passport examines political events, the people driving them, and what it all means for the Jewish community.
 Check out all of our episodes below.
-You can also subscribe on iTunes or Stitcher, or follow on Soundcloud.
+You can also subscribe on iTunes or Google Play, or follow on Soundcloud.
 If you like what you hear, subscribe, rate it, and spread the word.

 *The views and opinions expressed by guests do not necessarily reflect the views or position of AJC.